jts272/pp3-lidl-bake-mate/README.md

  the code, whilst referencing any relevant sources provided.
 Each function was provided a docstring, which functions as a large comment to give context to the function it is appended to.
-Pertinent information such as function requirements and parameter descriptions can be found in each docstring.
+Pertinent information such as function requirements and parameter descriptions can be found in the docstring.

 By following best practice guidelines throughout development, my code has fully passed through the [CI Python Linter](https://pep8ci.herokuapp.com/) with 0